newroco/moodle-gradingform_multigraders/README.md

 # How to install:

+gulp build - to prepare the distribution version then gulp zip - to prepare the archive under dist folder.
 Add the multigrades archive to install plugin section of moodle Administration or Extract the "multigraders" folder from archive into /<your moodle folder>/grade/grading/form/
 From admin dashboard, check for updates, approve the installation of the new plugin it discovers.